-Example: Lola: Do you really understand what I am going through?
+- Lola: Do you really understand what I am going through?

-Mike: Nothing really, sup with you?
+- Mike: Nothing really, sup with you?

-36. Open up a can of…
+52. Open up a can on…

-Open up a can of… was one of the top 90's phrases that alerted someone that they had just crossed your line and that they were going to regret it.
+"Open up a can on…" was one of the top 90's phrases that alerted someone that they had just crossed a line and would regret it.
 It did not necessarily mean that a physical fight would ensue.

 Example: My son broke my iPhone!
 I'm about to open up a can on the little brat!

-37. Bugging out
+53. Bugging out

-How to use it: Leslie, are you okay?
+Example: Leslie, are you okay?
 Why the hell are you bugging out?

-38. You go, girl!
+54. You go, girl!

 Example: You bought your first house?
 You go, girl!

-Example: Are you guys ready?
+Example: It is getting late.
+Are you guys ready?
 Let's bounce!

-40. Bout it-bout it
+56. Bout it-bout it